Thermalito, California

 Thermalito (Spanish for "Small Thermal") is a census-designated place (CDP) in Butte County, California, United States.
 The population was 7,198 at the 2020 census, up from 6,646 at the 2010 census.
 The area is generally considered an integral part of Oroville, and borders the town on two sides, in addition to the near-enclave of the city of Oroville surrounded by Thermalito on all sides, with the exception of the extremely narrow spit of land connecting Afterbay to Oroville proper.

 Geography

-According to the United States Census Bureau, the CDP has a total area of 12.9 sqmi, of which, 12.7 sqmi of it is land and 0.17 sqmi of it (1.30%) is water.
+According to the United States Census Bureau, the CDP has a total area of 12.9 sqmi, of which 12.7 sqmi is land and 0.17 sqmi (1.30%) is water.

 Climate

 According to the Köppen climate classification system, Thermalito has a warm-summer Mediterranean climate, abbreviated "Csa" on climate maps.

 Thermalito Trail

 The Thermalito Trail is a trail located in Thermalito.
 It passes through the Kilkare Canyon.